-- 1. Interpret laboratory test data accurately and correlate significant results to disease processes - 2.
-Apply principles of quality assurance and quality improvement to the pre-analytical, analytical, and post-analytical phases of the clinical laboratory - 3.
-Develop skills and knowledge to become life-long learners - 4.
-Communicate through oral and written skills effectively and professionally to enable consultative and educational interactions with healthcare personnel, the public, and patients in order to function successfully as a member of the healthcare team - 5.
-Demonstrate ethical behavior and professionalism, maintain confidentiality of patient information, and participate in continuing education for one's own professional career development - 6.
-Apply principles and concepts of laboratory operations to critical pathways and clinical decision making, performance improvement, dynamics of healthcare delivery systems in relationship to laboratory services
+- Utilize scientific principles (e.g. physiology, immunology, biochemistry, molecular biology, genetics, microbiology, hematology, etc.) as applicable for the healthcare arena - Interpret clinical significance, laboratory test data, and test utilization accurately - Utilize principles of quality assurance and quality improvement for all phases of laboratory services, i.e., pre-analytical, analytical, and post-analytical, focusing on patient safety - Communicate through oral and written skills effectively and professionally to enable consultative and educational interactions with healthcare personnel, the public, and patients in order to function successfully as a member of the healthcare team - Demonstrate ethical behavior and professionalism, maintain confidentiality of patient information, and participate in continuing education for one's own professional career development - Function in a culturally diverse, global society that demonstrates variations in intellectual expression and human creativity - Build a portfolio for applying to Physician Assistant (PA) School and participate in information sessions and symposiums on all aspects of the PA Application Process